WestGermanGenomeCenter/pacbio_variants/README.md

     - SVs with sansa and AnnotSV
     - SNPs with vep and snpsift
     - both only tested with hg38 for now
+- if enabled, SNPs and SVs get overlaped (compared)
+    - svs: truvari overlaps sniffles as the "truth" to sawfish data for each sample
+    - snps: rtg-tools overlaps deepvariant or bcftools snps as the "truth" to nanocaller snps for each sample
+- if enabled, paraphase results get visualized with paraviewer

 ## how to run
 - make sure you have a conda environment active with snakemake9+ (called smk9 in the runPipeline_local.sh)
     - this can also be achieved by running the included setupPipeline_hpc.sh
         - that script uses conda to create the env smk9 - with snakemake 9 installed already (check file smk9.yaml)
-- cp/mv/ln your unmapped .bam file into the root folder of this directory (pb_variants/.)
+- cp/mv/ln your unmapped .bam file into the root folder of this directory (pb_variants/your_bam_file_here.bam)
 - edit samplesheet.csv with your filename
-    - one sample per line, do not delete the header line
+    - one sample per line, do not delete the header line (add to line2: your_bam_file_here.bam)
-- edit config.yaml to your liking/ folder structure
+- edit config.yaml to your liking/ folder structure (enable only things you want / need. keep in mind some analysis are hg38 only)
 - make sure you are in an interactive terminal session inside a screen / tmux or similar
 - bash runPipeline_local.sh for local installment on single-server setups,
 - bash runPipeline.sh on HPC
-- non-hpc users need to edit the config.yaml and enable deepvariant and disable hpc in the config.yaml:
+- non-hpc users need to edit the config.yaml and enable deepvariant and disable deepvariant_hpc in the config.yaml:
 use_deepvariant_hpc: True <- only set this to True on HPC HILBERT